 b.
 A set of valid operators

-It is based on the concept of LIFO.
+Answer: It is based on the concept of LIFO.
 As it stands for Last In First Out.
-Also, implemented in recursion with LIFO stack data structure.
-Thus, It used to create the same set of nodes as the Breadth-First method, only in the different order.
+Also, implemented in recursion with the LIFO stack data structure.
+Thus, It used to create the same set of nodes as the Breadth-First method, only in a different order.
 As the path is been stored in each iteration from root to leaf node.
-Thus, store nodes are linear with space requirement.
+Thus, store nodes are linear with space requirements.
 With branching factor b and depth as m, the storage space is bm.

-11. What are roles in AI career ?
+11. What are the roles in AI careers?

 Software analysts and developers.